josehector/Karumi-CodeTest/README.md

 ### Code Quality
 In order to guarantee the quality of the project, we have adopted a Espresso framework for UI test.
-Also, to improve this quality, we have adopted a static code analysis tool for Kotlin called Ktlint (https://ktlint.github.io/).
+Also, to improve this quality, we have used a static code analysis tool for Kotlin called Ktlint (https://ktlint.github.io/).
 To analyze the code we can execute the next gradle command:
 ```
 $ ./gradlew ktlint
 ```